 Other out-of-state providers have followed Cleveland Clinic’s expansion into Palm Beach County.

-Three New York-based providers, Mount Sinai, NYU Langone,and the Hospital for Special Surgery, have opened or are set to open medical offices in downtown West Palm Beach.
+Three New York-based providers, Mount Sinai, NYU Langone, and the Hospital for Special Surgery, have opened or are set to open medical offices in downtown West Palm Beach.

-Mount Sinai partnered with Jupiter Medical Center, and the Hospital for Special Surgery partnered with Tenet Healthcare, which owns Good Samaritan Hospital in West Palm Beach, so that patients needing hospitization for surgeries or other care can have access to a nearby in-patient facility.
+Mount Sinai partnered with Jupiter Medical Center, and the Hospital for Special Surgery partnered with Tenet Healthcare, which owns Good Samaritan Hospital in West Palm Beach, so that patients needing hospitalization for surgeries or other care can have access to a nearby in-patient facility.

-But patients of Cleveland Clinic still must trek to Weston in Broward County for in-patient treatment or complex surgeries.
+But patients of Cleveland Clinic still must trek to Weston in Broward County for in-patient treatment or surgeries.

 That’s prompted Barsoum to wish out loud he could open a hospital in Palm Beach County.

 Barsoum said he’d like to see the state of Florida do away with its Certificate of Need program, which requires hospitals to seek state approval before they can open a new facility.
-Barsoum said eliminating the program will increase competition and push down costs.
+Barsoum said eliminating the program would increase competition and push down costs.

 But hospitals already in a particular market like the program.
 Among the reasons: It keeps out competitors.